Skip to content

 Required permissions

-Cases can be merged if they are similar or part of the same investigation, allowing you to centralize data.
+Cases can be merged if they're similar or part of the same investigation, enabling data centralization.

 To merge cases, they must belong to the same organization and share the same permission profile pairs.
 Merging consolidates two cases into a new one, combining their contents and deleting the originals.